As you probably know, one of the two parts of the NPS® is a number. You can count the score by a simple formula:

 Second, check that your current NPS is higher than the previous one.
 The beauty of the Net Promoter System is that you can compare the scores, see the progress throughout time and evaluate your efforts towards the NPS.

-And thirdly, the NPS to aim for should be above average in your industry - that is how you could keep high standards and results.
+NPS to aim for should be above average in your industry - that is how you could keep high standards and results.
 For example according to the research of the Temkin Group in 2016, the average NPS of software companies in the US is 41, and “dream-to-achieve” score is 55.

 However turn your head to the banking industry and the image is different.
 For the US banks the average score counts for 32 and the NPS goal is 62.